 The Science of Manufacturing set of principles are designed to ensure your business maximises the impact of PerformOEE™ Smart Factory Software.

 About the Author

-Andrew Rice is an Operation Excellence OEE Specialist providing OpEx OEE solutions to progressive manufacturers looking to implement significant culture change in the organisation as part of their Continuous Improvement and Lean initatives.
+Andrew Rice is an Operational Excellence OEE Specialist providing OpEx OEE solutions to progressive manufacturers looking to implement significant culture change in their organisation as part of their Continuous Improvement and Lean initiatives.
 Holding a BSc in Applied Mathematics & Computing from the University of Limerick and with over 2 decades of systems development and implementation experience, he demonstrates an ability to adapt quickly and innovatively in a fast paced and ever evolving environment.

 He has enjoyed working across a variety of industries within the manufacturing sector including Food & Bev., Medical Devices, Electronics and Pharma.

 To keep up-to-date with OEEsystems International follow us on: